Inference for Heteroskedastic PCA with Missing Data: Other related works

 \section{Other related works}

 Low-rank matrix denoising serves as a common model to study the effectiveness of spectral methods \citep{chen2020spectral}, and has been the main subject of many prior works including \citet{cai2018rate,chen2018asymmetry,ding2020high,abbe2017entrywise,bao2018singular,montanari2018adapting,lei2019unified,xia2019normal,cape2019two,agterberg2021entrywise}, among others.
 Several recent works began to pursue a distributional theory for the eigenvector or singular vectors of the observed data matrix \citep{fan2020asymptotic,cheng2020tackling,bao2018singular,xia2019normal}.
-To name a few examples, \citet{bao2020statistical} studied the limiting distribution of the inner product between an empirical singular vector and the corresponding ground truth, assuming that the associated spectral gap is sufficient large and that the noise components are homoskedastic; \citet{xia2019normal} established non-asymptotic Gaussian approximation for certain projection distance in the presence of i.i.d.~Gaussian noise.
+To name a few examples, \citet{bao2022statistical} studied the limiting distribution of the inner product between an empirical singular vector and the corresponding ground truth, assuming that the associated spectral gap is sufficient large and that the noise components are homoskedastic; \citet{xia2019normal} established non-asymptotic Gaussian approximation for certain projection distance in the presence of i.i.d.~Gaussian noise.
 Furthermore, the presence of missing data forms another source of technical challenges, leading to a problem often dubbed as noisy low-rank matrix completion \citep{CanPla10,Negahban2012restricted,chen2019noisy}.
-Spectral methods have been successfully applied to tackle noisy matrix completion \citep{KesMonSew2010,sun2016guaranteed,chen2015fast,zheng2016convergence,ma2017implicit,chen2019nonconvex,cho2017asymptotic}, which commonly serve as an effective initialization scheme for nonconvex optimization methods \citep{chi2018nonconvex}.
-While statistical inference for noisy matrix completion has been investigated recently \citep{chen2019inference,xia2021statistical,chernozhukov2021inference}, these prior works focused on performing inference based on optimization-based estimators.
-How to construct fine-grained confidence intervals based on spectral methods remains previously out of reach for noisy matrix completion.
-The recent work \citep{xia2018confidence} tackled the confidence regions for spectral estimators tailored to the low-rank matrix regression problem, without accommodating the noisy matrix completion context.
-Most importantly, while the SVD-based vanilla spectral method often works well for the balanced case (such that the column dimension and the row dimension are on the same order), sub-optimality has been well recognized when estimating the column subspace of interest in the highly unbalanced case (so that the column dimension far exceeds the row dimension); this issue is also present when it comes to existing optimization-based methods like nuclear norm minimization.
-As a result, all prior schemes mentioned in this paragraph failed to tackle the highly balanced case in an statistically efficient manner.